snu-sf-class/sf202002/README.md

 ## Announcements

 - Oct.
+25: [Midterm results](https://github.com/snu-sf-class/sf202002/blob/master/MidtermResults.pdf) is uploaded.
+We will support about missing files by checking in person.
+So if you want to check or have any other questions, email TA(sf@sf.snu.ac.kr).
+- Oct.
 22: [Midterm exam announcement](https://github.com/snu-sf-class/sf202002/blob/master/MidtermInstruction.md)
 - Oct.
 22: Assignment 2 is uploaded.
 - Oct.
 7: Submission server is opened.